-PrEP is highly effective and approved by the FDA.
-When taken every day, PrEP has been shown to reduce the risk of getting HIV from sex by more than 90 percent, and among those who inject drugs, by more than 70 percent.
+PrEP is highly effective when taken as prescribed.
+Oral PrEP has been shown to reduce the risk of getting HIV from sex by 99 percent, and by 84 percent among those who inject drugs.
+The effectiveness of both the pill and the shot is reduced when not taken as prescribed.

 PrEP does not protect you from other sexually transmitted infections like chlamydia, gonorrhea, or syphilis, so you should use PrEP together with condoms.
 PrEP can be taken with birth control or hormone therapy.

-People who use PrEP must commit to taking the drug every day and seeing their health care provider for a follow-up appointment every three months.
+People who use PrEP must commit to taking the drug every day or shot every two months.
+They must also see their health care provider for a follow-up appointment every two to three months.

 Where and when